mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/multiline/index.md

 ## Description

-`RegExp.prototype.multiline` is a getter-only property that returns `true` if the `m` flag was used; otherwise, `false`.
+`RegExp.prototype.multiline` has the value `true` if the `m` flag was used; otherwise, `false`.
 The `m` flag indicates that a multiline input string should be treated as multiple lines.
 For example, if `m` is used, `^` and `$` change from matching at only the start or end of the entire string to the start or end of any line within the string.

+The set accessor of `multiline` is `undefined`.
 You cannot change this property directly.

 ## Examples